scholtzm/vapor-friendslist/README.md

 - Accepts friend requests.
 - Removes the oldest friend if the friends list becomes full.
 - Sends welcome message.
+- Provides custom events for other plugins to listen to.

 ### Installation